josevflores911/17_ChanllengeYve-countriesGraphJson-Spring_missing-clean-code/README.md

 the first  to see if there is a path between those countries the second look that path by using the algorithm with the latitude and longitude

+## Instructions

+api is running on por 8090

+	ENDPOINTS

+localhost:8090/list  -> return a list with all the information inside the json file that was recorded for the api naturally ordered

+localhost:8090/borderList  -> return a list of borders of all the countries inside the json, naturally ordered

+localhost:8090/routing/{origin}/{destination} -> return a list that content all the countries(cca3 identified), required origin (cca3 identified) and destination(cca3 identified) in that ordered the result is the shortest way possible